superlords1/Facebook-Marketplace-Bot/README.md

 ## Other requirements
 chromedriver
 <br />
-.env file with email and password
+.env file with facebook email and password, and discord bot token

 ## Contact